Ryder Cup: Team USA fractured as Patrick Cantlay calls for players to be paid for featuring in Rome

 - Stream Ryder Cup and more with NOW for £21 a month for six months

-The former FedExCup champion, along with his close friend Xander Schauffele, are believed to be sitting in a separate area of the team dressing room.
+The former FedExCup champion also refused to attend the gala dinner earlier in the week and, along with his close friend Xander Schauffele, is sitting is a separate area of the team dressing room.

 Before the Ryder Cup it was widely reported that the same pair were the ones refusing to allow Netflix cameras access to the team room, with both players also missing from Team USA's pre-event scouting mission to Rome earlier in September.